 Philadelphia Surgical Error Lawyer

 Unfortunately, surgical injuries are relatively common in the United States.
 According to the National Practitioner Data Bank’s medical malpractice statistics, more than 250,000 people die every year from medical errors.
-One of the risks of surgery presented to a patient prior to their operation, is surgical injury to some of the surrounding anatomical structures.
+One of the risks of surgery presented to a patient prior to his or her operation, is surgical injury to some of the surrounding anatomical structures.
 There is always a chance that the knife can slip, even under the most careful of hands.
 Cases of surgical negligence become viable medical malpractice cases when the surgical injury is either not appreciated or worse, ignored.
-When this happens it’s best to have a Philadelphia surgical error attorney on your side to fight for the compensation you deserve.
+When this happens it’s best to have a qualified Philadelphia surgical error lawyer on your side to fight for the compensation you deserve.